saylordotorg/course_bus105/Unit04.md

+---
+layout: default
+title: "BUS105: Managerial Accounting"
+course_description: "An examination of the effects of cost, price and profit on management decision-making, with particular attention to the tools and methods managers use to make the best-informed decisions."
+next: ../Unit05
+previous: ../Unit03
+---
 **Unit 4: Budgeting And Cost Variances** <span id="4"></span> *The budget process is essential to planning and controlling cycles.
 It provides a plan for operations and a benchmark by which to measure